JereKuusela/valheim-dev/README.md

 Allows devcommands and utilities for server admins.

-Some features and commands require also installing the mod on the server (event, randomevent, resetkeys, skiptime, sleep, stopevent).
+Some features and commands require also installing the mod on the server (event, find, randomevent, resetkeys, skiptime, sleep, stopevent).

 Install on the admin client and optionally on the server (modding [guide](https://youtu.be/L9ljm2eKLrk)).